<img src="https://secure.leadforensics.com/133892.png" alt="" style="display:none;">

 Is it easy to flip between the two types of apps?

-When you create your data structure, your entity creation will likely be in a CDS and you can reuse that and any connections you work on in either of the apps.
-In a model-driven app, once you’ve created and/or are adding new tables (formerly known as entities), designing a model-driven app interface from that is fairly quick and easy.
+When you create your data structure, your entity creation will likely be in Dataverse and you can reuse that and any connections you work on in either of the apps.
+In a model-driven app, once you’ve created and/or are adding new tables, designing a model-driven app interface from that is fairly quick and easy.
 It’s what it’s made for.

 My top tip?
-If you’re doing something that looks like sales, such as a very quick entry on a browser session, you can start with model-driven.
-If you want to embed that somewhere or you want something on your phone/tablet as you’re on-the-go, then a canvas app is a better fit.
+If you’re doing something that needs rows and columns of data, or builds on data entered by other processes, you can start with model-driven.
+If you want to embed the application somewhere or you want something on your phone/tablet as you’re on-the-go, or for users that don’t commonly use enterprise applications, then a canvas app is a better fit.

 Topics